Abdul Aziz (footballer, born 1994): Persib Bandung

 In 2019, Abdul Aziz signed a one-year contract with Indonesian Liga 1 club Persib Bandung.
 He made his debut on 23 June 2019 in a match against Madura United at the Si Jalak Harupat Stadium, Soreang.

+Persis Solo

+On 14 August 2024, Abdul Aziz Lutfi Akbar joined Persis Solo on a one‑year loan from Persib Bandung for the 2024–25 Liga 1 season.